The Twilight Zone: In popular culture

 In Mad Men, Paul Kinsey quotes Rod Serling's "submitted for your approval" opening and foreshadows the original show's cancellation (Season 1, Episode 2), saying "Mitch in Media says CBS might pull the plug -- I'll kill myself."

+The Late Show with Stephen Colbert aired a skit The Twilight Zone: Just The Twists on February 1, 2016 and on January 22, 2024, where the host claims to get access to unreleased alternative versions of episodes.

 The video game Alan Wake contains an in-universe series called Night Springs, episodes of which the player can find on televisions scattered through the game.
 The episodes mirror The Twilight Zones intro, theme song, and storytelling style, complete with an announcer impersonating Rod Serling's voice and narration.

 Many bands and artists have released songs dedicated to the show, with some titled "The Twilight Zone"/"Twilight Zone", as listed above.
 John Grant briefly mentions the show's title in the song "Sigourney Weaver", from his 2010 album, Queen of Denmark.
 British post-punk band The Fall released a song called "Time Enough At Last" appearing on their Code: Selfish album.
 The song recounts the events of the original Twilight Zone episode of the same name and also appears on the band's 2003 compilation album of the same name.
 Mathcore duo Serling is named after the shows creator, Rod Serling.
 All songs, lyrics, and albums of theirs discuss particular Twilight Zone episodes and themes.